iikoshteruu/enhanced-grok-export/docs/usage.md

 ### Academic Research Workflow
 ```
-1. Conduct research conversations with Claude
+1. Conduct research conversations with Grok
 2. Export in Markdown format after each session
 3. Organize exports by research topic
 4. Compile into literature review documents